4 min read

 The Standards To Use

-We recommend deployment of the following standards:
+We recommend the deployment of the following standards:

 • Functional Safety (ISO 26262) — Considers the avoidance or management of malfunctions in safety-critical electrical and electronic (E/E) systems

-• Safety of the Intended Functionality (SOTIF; under development as ISO/PAS 21448) — Addresses the risk of unintended behaviors from systems operating “correctly”
+• Safety of the Intended Functionality (SOTIF; under development as ISO/PAS 21448) — Addresses the risk of unintended behaviors from systems operating “correctly.”

 • Automotive Software Process Improvement Capability dEtermination (ASPICE) — Provides a strategy for software development and a process assessment model for measuring the quality of the development